 According to Holick’s studies, participants who took 2,000 IUs of vitamin D3 every day, had an increased response to a stimulus in 291 of their different genes.
 These genes can regulate up to 80 separate metabolic processes.

 Moreover, a few of these processes can help DNA repair and boost the function of the immune system.
 However, other processes can affect autoxidation as a result of aging and cancer.

 Vitamin D can help the immune system protect itself from autoimmune diseases like inflammatory bowel disease and multiple sclerosis.

-Plus, research states that there is a 31% chance of suffering from neurological conditions if you lack vitamin D. Such examples are Parkinson’s disease, epilepsy, depression, schizophrenia, and stroke.
+Plus, research states that there is a 31% chance of suffering from neurological conditions if we lack vitamin D. Such examples are Parkinson’s disease, epilepsy, depression, schizophrenia, and stroke.

 Because women are more likely to lack CoQ10, they have a higher chance of getting migraines, whereas men, usually lack vitamin D.

-This vitamin may prove beneficial if you have a cold or flu.
+This vitamin may prove beneficial if we have a cold or flu.
 It also acts as a form of prevention and a way of treatment for pneumonia and tuberculosis.

-Because Vitamin D can reduce the chance of stroke, atherosclerotic heart disease or hypertension, Holick claimed that the cause of these problems is the lack of vitamin D in the system.
+Because Vitamin D can reduce the chance of stroke, atherosclerotic heart disease, or hypertension, Holick suggested that the cause of these problems is the lack of vitamin D in the system.

 He believes that this deficiency can increase the risk of developing these conditions by 50%.